-If you are looking for a private transfer, please contact us at [email protected] Subject Split Transfer
+If you are looking for a private transfer, you can book them directly on Solo Transfer.

 The drive to the airport from Split has become a lot less stressful since the upgrade on the road between the two was completed last year.
 On a clear day, the 24km drive from the ferry will take you about 30 minutes.
 Plan more time than this, especially in season.
 If you are coming along the motorway from the north, exit at Prgomet, following the signs for Trogir.
 You will go through some hilly terrain, but it will be a lot quicker than taking the Split exit and then going back on yourself.

 Firstly, the good news – parking at the airport in Split is free!
 At least for now, while work is ongoing on the new terminal.
 It is scheduled to open in July 2019, after which normal prices will apply.
 These include a free 15 minutes to drop off your loved one, followed by 20 kuna an hour for the first few hours.
 For a full breakdown of parking prices, check the airport parking page.